navinexpo/navin-javascript-notes/Javascript/JS Coding Questions.md

 # Write a function and it accept string and now you have to count the vowels into the string.
 -

+# write the function where the first letter should be the capital letter and rest of the words are small letters for each word in the sentence.